astral-sh/uv/docs/preview/dependencies.md

-**Warning: this documentation applies to a future version of uv.
-Please refer to [README.md](../README.md) for documentation for the latest release.**
+**Warning: This documentation refers to experimental features that may change.**

 # Specifying dependencies